benhartig/temp/infrastructure/README.md

 * cloudformation-hls-eu-729799859201
 * cloudformation-va2023-eu-729799859201

-> ### va-legacy-legacy-20231221919 CloudFormation Stack
+> ### Legacy site CloudFormation Stack

 This stack hosts the legacy verificationacademy.com 1.0 site and solr search.

+* va-legacy-legacy-20231221919

-> ### TrackerBucketCustodian_va2023_production IAM user
+> ### Tracking access IAM user

 This IAM user was generated to give Alteryx access to the S3 bucket exports created by the `tracking` stack.

-> ### ombu-administrator
+* TrackerBucketCustodian_va2023_production

-OMBU cross-acccount access role.
+> ### OMBU cross-acccount access role

+* ombu-administrator

-> ### ombu-aws-eu-west key pair
+> ### EC2 ssh  key pair

-EC2 ssh key
+* ombu-aws-eu-west

 > ### QuickSight

-The following resources were created for use with Amazon QuickSight
+The following resources were created for use with Amazon QuickSight.

 * aws-quicksight-secretsmanager-role-v0
 * aws-quicksight-service-role-v0

 > ### Legacy Assets

-This is a list of assets that were trasfered from the origial AWS account
+This is a list of assets that were trasfered from the origial AWS account.

 S3 Buckets: